-Halloween: The Curse of Michael Myers is a 1995 American horror feature film and the sixth instalment in the Halloween series.
-Directed by Joe Chappelle from a screenplay by Daniel Farrands, the plot involves the ‘Curse of Thorn’, a mystical symbol first shown in Halloween 5: The Revenge of Michael Myers and revealed in the film to be the source of Michael Myers’ immortality.
+Halloween: The Curse of Michael Myers is a 1995 American horror slasher film and the sixth instalment in the Halloween series.
+Directed by Joe Chappelle from a screenplay by Daniel Farrands (The Haunting of Sharon Tate; The Amityville Murders; Havenhurst) the plot involves the ‘Curse of Thorn’, a mystical symbol first shown in Halloween 5: The Revenge of Michael Myers and revealed in the film to be the source of Michael Myers’ immortality.

 The cast includes Paul Rudd (in his film debut) as Tommy Doyle, a returning character from the original Halloween film, and Donald Pleasence again reprising his role as protagonist Doctor Sam Loomis in his final film appearance.
 Jamie Lloyd’s appearance at the beginning of the film ties up loose ends to Halloween 5: The Revenge of Michael Myers.

 The sixth entry is known for its controversial behind-the-scenes history, suffering from re-shoots in production and numerous cuts and arrangements made in the editing room; the workprint of the film, with 43 minutes of alternate footage including a different ending, was eventually discovered by fans of the series.
-This version, dubbed “The Producer’s Cut” (as it was the originally intended version of the film) has developed a cult following.
+This version, dubbed “The Producer’s Cut” (as it was the originally intended version of the film) is seemingly most fans’ preferred version.

 Six years after the events of Halloween 5, the “Man in Black” seen throughout the previous movie has rescued Michael from the Haddonfield Police Station and abducted his niece Jamie Lloyd (J.C.
 Brandy).

 Jamie, now fifteen, has been impregnated and her baby is born on October 30, 1995.
 The baby is carried away by the Man in Black who appears to be the leader of a Druid-like cult.